cibox/cibox/docs/Contributing.md

 If you have a feature request, but not familiar with CIBox internals - create your Pull Request against ```next_major``` branch.
 This branch is used for incorporating the ideas been tested by CIBox core team for inclusion into stable release.

-If you've found a bug - search through [GitHub issues](https://github.com/cibox/cibox/issues) or [troubleshooting section in CIBox documentation](http://docs.cibox.tools). for Known Issues.
+If you've found a bug - search through [GitHub issues](https://github.com/cibox/cibox/issues) or [Troubleshooting section in CIBox documentation](http://docs.cibox.tools). for Known Issues.
 If you issue is unique - please, [create new issue](https://github.com/cibox/cibox/issues/new).
 This step gets core team into the process and should help you with fixing an issue shortly.

 Contributing to CIBox